How to Get Scholarships and Financial Aid for Study Abroad

-Which brings me to a point I already touched upon above: choosing a destination can significantly reduce your expenses if you keep in mind the cost of living.
-Developing countries not only allow you to save money, but will provide you with a perspective on the world that is different than your life back home.
-In other words, when choosing a study abroad location, don't forget to look beyond Europe.
+This brings me to a point I already touched upon above choosing a destination can significantly reduce your expenses if you keep the cost of living in mind.
+Developing countries not only allow you to save money but will provide you with a perspective on the world different from your home life.
+In other words, remember to look beyond Europe when choosing a study abroad location.

 3) Attending Colleges Abroad Directly

 College tuition in the United States is extremely high compared to that in other countries.
 By enrolling in a program directly, you pay local tuition.
 In Germany, for example, that can be as little as 300 Euros a semester if attending a public university.

 However, enrolling directly also means that you will have to withdraw from your home university.
 Most likely, you also will not receive credits for the courses you take while abroad.
-So when choosing to do so, be sure to weigh the costs against the benefits.
-Perhaps you could go abroad for a summer instead?
-By taking the path of summer study abroad you will not lose academic momentum at your home institution, and will likely return with an enhanced education which will set you ahead of your peers.
+So, when choosing to do so, weigh the costs against the benefits.
+Could you go abroad for a summer instead?
+By taking the path of summer study abroad, you will retain academic momentum at your home institution.
+You will likely return with an enhanced education, setting you ahead of your peers.

-If you add up all the factors and study abroad during college is still too expensive, no need to despair.
+If you add all the factors and studying abroad during college is still too expensive, there is no need to despair.
 Another option is to graduate and go abroad after college.
-From teaching English and learning to tango, to working as a freelance photographer for an adventure sports company, there are numerous ways to sustain a life abroad on a budget.
-In your free time, you can then interact with locals and learn the local language, for example.
-All in all, be patient, be alert and be persistent.
-If you are a hard worker, chances are that your efforts will eventually pay off.
+From teaching English and learning to tango to working as a freelance photographer for an adventure sports company, there are numerous ways to sustain a life abroad on a budget.
+In your free time, you can interact with locals and learn the local language, for example.
+All in all, be patient, alert, and persistent.
+If you are a hard worker, your efforts will eventually pay off.